RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/mattar_natneuro_2018_prioritized_mem.md

 $$V^{\pi_{new, k}}(S = s_t) := \mathbb{E}_{\pi_{new, k}}[\sum_{i=t}^{\infty} \gamma^i R_{i+1}] $$

-Mattar and Daw propose that the agent should choose which experience $$e_k$$ to replay based on which experience maximizes the increase from the old value function to the new value function.
+Mattar and Daw propose that the agent should choose to replay the experience that maximizes the the increase from the old value function to the new value function i.e. how much **more** value the agent will accrue moving forward.

 $$\arg \max_{e_k} V^{\pi_{new, k}}(S = s_t) - V^{\pi_{old}}(S = s_t)$$

+They term this improvement, this difference $$V^{\pi_{new, k}}(S = s_t) - V^{\pi_{old}}(S = s_t)$$,
+the __Expected Value of Backup (EVB)__.

+### Decomposition of Objective Function

+Mattar and Daw show that the expected value of a backup can be decomposed into two terms, which they term __need__ and __gain__.
+Need refers to how likely the agent is to find itself in the $$k$$th state in the future, and gain refers to how much more value the agent will earn after replaying the $$k$$th experience.
+The intuition is that the agent wants to learn about states that it is likely to occupy in the future, and it also wants to prioritize experiences that promise higher future rewards, but sometimes the two goals clash e.g. if an experience promises high future value (high gain), but the agent will never be in that state (zero need), then replaying that experience is unhelpful.

 ### Setup 1